 - 1. Approve the base case load forecasts of ComEd, Ameren Illinois, and MidAmerican as submitted in July 2022. - 2.
 Approve two energy procurement events scheduled for Spring 2023 and Fall 2023.
 The energy amounts to be procured in the spring will be based on the updated March 15, 2023 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 The energy amounts to be procured in the fall will be based on the July 15, 2023 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
-The energy amounts to be procured in the fall will be based on the July 15, 2023 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
-In the event of default on Carbon Mitigation Credits contracts, the IPA may change the hedging percentages for ComEd to mirror those of Ameren Illinois and MidAmerican, with the consensus of the IPA, ICC Staff, and the Procurement Monitor. - 3.
+In the event of default on Carbon Mitigation Credit contracts, the IPA may change the hedging percentages for ComEd to mirror those of Ameren Illinois and MidAmerican, with the consensus of the IPA, ICC Staff, and the Procurement Monitor. - 3.
 Approve three capacity procurement events for Ameren Illinois scheduled for Early 2023, Spring 2023, and Fall 2023.
 The Early 2023 procurement event is the replacement for the cancelled Fall 2022 procurement event.
 The capacity target for the Early 2023 procurement will be based on an updated capacity forecast and procurement targets to be provided by Ameren Illinois and submitted to the IPA no later than January 6, 2023.
 The capacity target for the Spring 2023 procurement will be based on the updated March 15, 2023 base case load forecast developed by Ameren Illinois in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 The capacity target for the Fall 2023 procurement will be based on the July 15, 2023 base case load forecast developed by Ameren Illinois, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC. - 4.
 The January 6, 2023 capacity forecast, the March 15, 2023, and the July 15, 2023 load forecast updates provided by the utilities to be used to implement this Plan will be pre-approved by the ICC as part of the approval of this Plan, subject to the review and consensus of the IPA, ICC Staff, the Procurement Monitor, and the applicable utility.
 To allow for the filing of forecast updates, a utility which has not intervened in this Plan's approval docket will be allowed to make an informational filing for forecast updates with the ICC.
 In the event that the parties do not reach consensus (or reach consensus that the updated load forecast should not be used) on an updated load forecast required in Items 2 and 3 above, then the most recent consensus load forecast will be used for the applicable procurement event.
 If those parties are unable to reach consensus on either of the updated load forecasts required in Items 2 and 3 above, then the July 2022 load forecast will be used for the applicable procurement event. - 5.
 Approve procurement by ComEd, Ameren Illinois, and MidAmerican of capacity, network transmission service and ancillary services from each utility's respective Regional Transmission Organization ("RTO").

-The Illinois Power Agency respectfully files its 2023 Procurement Plan, which the IPA believes is compliant with all applicable laws and will produce the "lowest total cost over time, taking into account any benefits of price stability," for Commission approval and requests approval of the specific action items listed above.
+The Illinois Power Agency respectfully files this Final 2023 Procurement Plan reflecting the Commission's Order approving its Plan in Docket No. 22-0590, including the approval of specific items listed above, which the Commission has found will produce the "lowest total cost over time, taking into account any benefits of price stability," as required by Section 16-111.5(d)(4) of the PUA.